ImNotCraftyy/Vencord-Userplugins/README.md

 1. Clone or download this repository.
 2. Copy the desired plugin folder into:

-**If you are using Equicord, it is the exact same, the folder will just be called Equicord.**
+**If you are using Equicord, it is the same; the folder will just be called Equicord.**

 ```text
 Vencord/src/userplugins/